megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 $ bash code/merge_outputs.sh
 ```

-The difference now, is that you'll have CSV files in your `merge_ds` directory:
+The difference is that you'll have CSV files in the merge_ds/csvs directory:

 ```
 fmriprep-audit/